When you’re a freelance writer trying to break into a new niche, how do you solve the problem of not having the right samples?

-Here’s a way to get around that problem.
-I like to call it the Simple Addition method.
+There’s an easy way to get around the problem.
+I like to call it the Simple Addition Method.

 Here’s how it works:

-Example: I had a writer contact me recently.
+I had a freelance writer contact me recently.
 She wanted to get a gig writing articles for a healthcare company.
 But there was a problem:

 So, no healthcare articles.
 Problem.

-But…this writer had written articles about other topics.
+But…this freelance writer had written articles about other topics.

-My answer: Send the healthcare sales pieces PLUS send her best articles on other topics.
+My answer: Send the healthcare sales pieces PLUS send your best articles on other topics.

 Between the two, she could show she understood medical topics and how to write an interesting article.